 Phone number: 867-336-8928

-Community Operations provides municipal services to unincorporated communities and rural areas throughout the Yukon.
-We oversee the operation and maintenance of community infrastructure and service delivery programs for clean water, sewage, mosquito control, local road works, street lighting and pedestrian bridges, flood and erosion control, recycling and solid waste systems in unincorporated Yukon communities.
-We are also responsible for planning and seeking regulatory approvals for community infrastructure construction and upgrade projects.
+Our branch provides municipal services to unincorporated communities and rural areas in Yukon.
+We make sure community infrastructure is working and is well-maintained.
+We maintain and provide clean water, sewage, mosquito control, local road works, street lighting, pedestrian bridges, flood and erosion control, solid waste facilities and recycling depots.
+We also plan and seek regulatory approvals to build or upgrade community infrastructure.

 We facilitate and support business in the Yukon by providing a variety of information and services to business and the public.
-The Corporate Affairs Branch administers legislation related to six registries: corporations, businesses, partnerships, societies, cooperative associations, personal property security, as well as sales and trades in securities.
+The Corporate Affairs Branch administers legislation related to six registries: corporations, businesses, partnerships, societies, cooperative associations, personal property security.
+We also regulate sales and trades in securities as the Office of the Yukon Superintendent of Securities.

 Phone number: 867-667-5314 or toll free in Yukon 1-800-661-0408, ext.
 5314